unstoppabledomains/resolution-swift/README.md

 * `zns` resolves `.zil` domains

 By default, each of them is using the mainnet network via infura provider.
-Unstoppable domains are using the infura key with no restriction for UNS.
+Unstoppable domains are using the infura key with no restriction for uns.
 You can update each naming service separately

 ```swift